 4. Customize How Your Law Firm Appears in Search Result Pages

-– This tells the user and search engine algorithm exactly what your page is about, which is why it’s important to use your keywords and locations here.
+This tells the user and search engine algorithm exactly what your page is about, which is why it’s important to use your keywords and locations here.
 Meta titles should not exceed 60 characters, as most search engines truncate the text.

-– This is a synopsis of what is included in the page and gives you an additional opportunity to include your keywords and location.
+This is a synopsis of what is included in the page and gives you an additional opportunity to include your keywords and location.
 Similar to your title tag, your meta description also has character limits.
 We recommend keeping your meta descriptions between 120 – 155 characters.
 Always include your keyword and a call to action.

 5. Verify Your Website is Mobile-Friendly